Sewerbird/Helios2400/docs/gdd/Helios_GDDvC.md

 ### Terrorists

+*X Build Points*

 Terrorists are secretly-placed units that grow stronger each turn they remain hidden.
 When a terrorist attacks, a devastating attack is unleashed, but the terrorist is used up.
 If you have a terrorist in a territory, you can use the 'Commit Terror Attack' action.

 #### Special Action: Commit Terror Attack

 Terrorist action.
 This occurs on the turn that it is announced, and attacks all factions.
 If there are Police conducting Counterterrorism, a combat occurs: if the police win, the terrorist is removed with no further consequence.
-If the police lose, are none are present, then the terror attack succeeds, and inflicts damage against all enemy units in the territory.
+If the police lose, or none are present, then the terror attack succeeds, and inflicts damage against all enemy units in the territory.
 If a Protest is happening in the territory this turn, then the attack is much more deadly.
 There is a 15% chance of the terrorist's identity/party being revealed.
 If a Terran Army is present, the attack is instead directed solely at the Terran Army unit.

 ### Police

+*X Build Points*

 Police belong to whoever won the last election, and are very powerful units.
 Police are the only unit that can move from one territory to another.
 If you have a police in a territory, you can use the 'Martial Law' and 'Remobilize' actions.